 Haynesville Shale natural gas production

-The EIA (U.S. Energy Information Administration) estimates that the Haynesville Shale, located in Louisiana, Arkansas, and Texas, produced 6.2 Bcf (billion cubic feet) per day of natural gas in February 2016.
-This is according to the EIA’s Drilling Productivity Report released on March 7, 2016.
+The EIA (U.S. Energy Information Administration) estimates that the Haynesville Shale produced 6.3 Bcf (billion cubic feet) per day of natural gas in November 2015.
+This is according to the EIA’s Drilling Productivity Report released on December 7, 2015.

-The Haynesville Shale’s natural gas production in February 2016 was a marginal 0.2% higher than production in January 2016.
-On a YoY (year-over-year) basis, February’s production was 2% lower.
+The Haynesville Shale’s natural gas production in November was 0.4% higher than its production in October.
+This marked the second rise in Haynesville’s natural gas production after production fell for four months.
+However, on a YoY (year-over-year) basis, it was 1.2% lower.

-According to the EIA, natural gas production at the Haynesville Shale has risen 53% in the last eight years.
-In February 2016, the region produced ~6.2 Bcf per day of natural gas compared to ~4.1 Bcf per day in February 2008.
+According to the EIA, natural gas production at the Haynesville Shale rose 60% in the past eight years.
+In November 2015, the region produced ~6.3 Bcf per day of natural gas compared to ~3.9 Bcf per day in November 2007.

-Haynesville rigs and monthly additions from the average rig
+Haynesville rigs and monthly additions from one average rig

-The number of active rigs at the Haynesville Shale was 18 in February 2016, seven less than in the previous month.
-In February 2015, there were 49 drilling rigs in the region.
+The number of active rigs at the Haynesville Shale was 33 in November 2015, up from 29 in October.
+A year ago, there were 49 drilling rigs in the region.
 It’s important to note that most of the Haynesville rigs are horizontal in trajectory.

-From February 2008 to February 2016, additional natural gas production per rig at the Haynesville Shale rose from ~1.2 MMcf (million cubic feet) per day to ~5.5 MMcf per day, or by 3.5x.
-In the 12 months to December 2015, natural gas production addition per rig rose 17%.
+From November 2007 to November 2015, additional natural gas production per rig at the Haynesville Shale rose from ~1.1 MMcf (million cubic feet) per day to ~5.5 MMcf per day, or by 3.8x.
+In the 12 months leading up to November 2015, the natural gas production addition per rig rose 23%.

 Have production adjustments started in US shales?